Adaptive Leadership: Leading When the Ground Keeps Shifting

 Let’s break it down.

+Adaptive leadership is simply about creating space for learning.
 Unlike technical problems, where we apply known solutions, adaptive challenges ask us to confront the unknown.
-They often come with loss of identity, of power, of control and they demand new ways of seeing the world.
+They often come with a loss of identity, power, and control.
+These challenges demand new ways of seeing the world.

 You can’t lead adaptively if you’re too caught up in the moment.
-You need both proximity and perspective.
-The dance floor and the balcony.
+You need both proximity and perspective—the dance floor and the balcony.

-This is especially important in high-stakes environments, where transformation feels like a threat.
 Your job as a leader isn’t to eliminate anxiety.
 It’s to help people stay in the conversation long enough to move through it.

 “People don’t fear change.
 They fear loss.”